StefanGerrits2/frontend-data/README.md

 * Being able to reset your current filter
 * Being able to hover over a bubble to see more information

-## d3 updating pattern
+### d3 updating pattern

-Info about updating data here
+The update pattern checks how many DOM elements already exist, and how many there are needed based on the data that is given.
+DOM elements can be deleted, added or updated.

+Check [Mijn update pattern](https://github.com/StefanGerrits2/frontend-data/wiki/2.3-Mijn-update-pattern) for more information what an update pattern is and how I implemented it in my code.

-* I used [this tutorial](https://www.youtube.com/watch?v=IyIAR65G-GQ&t=3237s) to understand the basics
+I used [this tutorial](https://www.youtube.com/watch?v=IyIAR65G-GQ&t=3237s) made by Curran Kelleher to understand the basics.

-## d3 experiments
+### d3 experiments
-Info about my experiments here
+I experimented some interactions, here's a list:
+* Zoom and drag
+* Basic legend
+* Filtering with legend

+Check [Experimenten met d3 interactie](https://github.com/StefanGerrits2/frontend-data/wiki/2.1-Experimenteren-met-d3-interactie) for more information.

-## Data cleaning pattern
+### Data cleaning pattern

-Info about data cleaning here
+Check [Data cleaning pattern](https://github.com/StefanGerrits2/frontend-data/wiki/2.6-Data-cleaning-pattern) for more information how I cleaned my data so it's ready for d3.

 ## Installation